 Solar Cells

 - International Sourcing: China overwhelmingly dominates global solar cell production (around 88%), including upstream polysilicon and wafer segments.
 This path offers lower costs due to economies of scale and established supply chains.
-The flip side, however, is significant geopolitical risk, shipping disruptions, and long lead times.
+The downside, however, is significant geopolitical risk, shipping disruptions, and long lead times.
 Other regions like Southeast Asia and India are emerging as potential alternative suppliers.

 Solar Grade Glass